This Is What Happens to Your Brain When You Sleep

 - Lastly, the restorative part of sleep occurs in the N3 stage.
 Blood pressure drops, and growth and repair take place.

+FiNal ThoughtsIn sum, we have a clear picture of what happens to our brains when we sleep.
+However, some mysteries remain, including why we dream and what function dreaming has.
+That said, psychotherapy has long argued that dreaming is a way of managing our emotions, be they desires we can’t articulate or stressful experiences we have trouble dealing with.
 Yet as far as the field of neuroscience goes, what we do know for sure is what happens while you dream, as well as the consequences of not getting enough sleep—and REM sleep in particular.